kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 | 24 | gpu | mobilenet-v3 | multi | sgd | 0.3393968224525451 | 5.609779596328735 | 72.73% | 82.35% | 72.73% | [[11, 0], [6, 5]] | 72.73% |

+## Model Performance Heatmap: Evaluation Metrics vs Model IDs

 ![alt text](imgs/heatmap-evaluation-metrics.png)

 # Optimal Model Configuration and Performance

-Among the 24 models trained with varying architectures and hyperparameters, the most effective configuration was observed in model (model_id: 16).
-This model, trained on *GPU*, utilized the *ResNet18* architecture, a *multi-layer* classifier head, and the Stochastic Gradient Descent (*SGD*) optimizer.
+Among the 24 models trained with varying architectures and hyperparameters, the most effective configuration was observed in model **16**.
+This model, trained on **GPU**, utilized the **ResNet18** architecture, a **multi-layer** classifier head, and the Stochastic Gradient Descent (**SGD**) optimizer.

-This model configuration led to the best result across all metrics for this task with:
+This model configuration led to the best result across all metrics for this binary classification task with:

-Accuracy: *95.45%*
-Precision: *95.83%*
-Recall: *95.45%*

-* The accuracy of 95.45% indicates that the model correctly classified 95.45% of the gel electrophoresis images.
+* Accuracy of **95.45%**, which indicates that the model correctly classified 95.45% of the gel electrophoresis images.

-* The precision of 95.83% suggests that when the model predicted a positive result, it was correct 95.83% of the time.
+* Precision of **95.83%**, which suggests that when the model predicted a positive result, it was correct 95.83% of the time.

-* The recall of 95.45% indicates that the model captured 95.45% of the actual positive instances.
+* Recall of **95.45%**, which indicates that the model captured 95.45% of the actual positive instances.

-* The confusion matrix further illustrates the model's performance, showing 11 true positive classifications and 10 true negative classifications.
-There were no false positives or false negatives, indicating a high level of accuracy.
+* The confusion matrix shows 11 true positive classifications and 10 true negative classifications, with no false positives or false negatives.
+This is because the model was evaluated on a [test set](test_images/) containing 11 gel images (positive samples) and 11 not_gel images (negative samples).

+The 11 true positive classifications mean the model correctly predicted all 11 gel images as belonging to the 'gel' class.

+The 10 true negative classifications indicate it correctly identified 10 of the 11 not_gel images as the 'not_gel' class.

+Importantly, there were no false positives or false negatives.
+This demonstrates the model's ability to accurately classify both positive (gel) and negative (not_gel) samples in the test set without any errors.

 ![alt text](imgs/confusion-matrix-gel-classifier-16.png)

-* The area under the ROC curve (ROC AUC) is 95.45%.
-This metric is commonly used to evaluate the overall performance of a binary classifier, with a higher value indicating better discrimination between positive and negative instances.
+* The area under the ROC curve (ROC AUC) is **95.45%**, indicating excellent discrimination between positive and negative instances.
+A higher ROC AUC value suggests that the model can effectively distinguish between the two classes, making it a reliable classifier.

 ![alt text](imgs/roc-curve-gel-classifier-16.png)